-Twitter is also a place where fans, users, and clients get to talk about your brand, also publicly.
-A great opportunity for brands to knit strong relationships with their audience.
+Twitter is also a place where fans, users, and clients get to talk about your brand, also publicly, on their Twitter accounts.
+A Twitter presence is a great opportunity for brands to knit strong relationships with their audience.

 On the other hand, the Twittersphere is also where a lot of rants about brands, products, and services happen.

-For this reason, it’s quite easy to put brands on the spot, especially is you use the right hashtags.
+For this reason, it’s quite easy to put brands on the spot, especially if you use the right and relevant hashtags.

 This means that anyone can publicly share information about your brand and seriously hurt your credibility.